 Another benefit to jojoba oil is that it’s extremely stable.
 Other comparable plant-based oils are often fragile and prone to rancidity, which can have a negative effect on skin without you even realizing it.
 But not jojoba.

 Gorgeous Skin at 85

-If you’re not yet convinced of jojoba’s rightful place on the vanity of every 30+ woman, check out this profile on the dynamic Raine Countess Spencer.
-At 85 years old, she’s the director of Harrods International and Harrods Estates.
-She has access to every overpriced and cutting-edge beauty product the luxury world has to offer…. but she attributes her remarkable skin to jojoba oil.
+If you’re not yet convinced of jojoba’s rightful place on the vanity of every 30+ woman, consider the late, great Raine Countess Spencer.
+At 85 years old, she was the director of Harrods International and Harrods Estates.
+She had access to every overpriced and cutting-edge beauty product the luxury world had to offer…. but she attributed her remarkable skin to jojoba oil.

 “It is absolutely brilliant for the face,” she shared with The Gentlewoman magazine.
 “I put it on three times a day.
 I don’t say it gets rid of all the wrinkles, but it helps.”

 Desert Essence’s Organic Jojoba Oil is usually $15 for a 4oz bottle, but you can find it here for under $12.

 This product is part of my popular guide to natural skin care, Natural Skin Care: 99 Amazing Products to Transform Your Skin.